 USAA is the cheapest car insurance company for drivers with limited or no credit history.
 To get the best possible price, get quotes from as many companies as you can.

 Once you have established a line of credit, be sure to shop around again.
 There’s a price difference of nearly 50% between drivers with excellent credit and poor credit.
 If you’re able to establish an excellent line of credit, you could save on your monthly auto insurance payments.

 If your credit history is limited because you’re a young driver, you have another costly rating factor to contend with.
 Car insurance companies believe your driving history is a good indicator of how you will drive.
 Without a driving history to reference, car insurance companies view new drivers as high-risk drivers.
 The aggregated data below show young drivers paying significantly more than older drivers.

 |Age||Average Annual Insurance Premium|

-Most auto insurance companies use credit score to determine their prices.
-Hawaii, California, and Massachusetts are the only states in which credit score cannot be utilized.
-In other US states, it's up to the car insurance company's discretion whether it uses credit as a rating factor.
-From the perspective of an insurance company, a credit score is a reliable way to price an insurance policy.
+Most auto insurance companies use drivers' credit ratings to determine their prices.
+Hawaii, California, and Massachusetts are the only states in which a prospective customer's credit score cannot be utilized.
+In other U.S. states, a car insurance company may use its discretion in deciding whether to use credit as a rating factor.

-If you’re interested in car insurance companies that price policies based on how you drive, rather than who you are, consider usage-based insurance programs.
+If you’re looking for a car insurance policy priced based on your driving record rather than your credit report, consider usage-based insurance programs.
 These insurance policies rely on in-vehicle technology to track your driving behavior and determine your premium.
-Some of these companies do utilize credit scores, but to a lesser extent than do traditional policies.
+Some of these companies may utilize a driver's credit report, but to a lesser extent than do traditional insurance companies.

-The best way to save on car insurance without a credit score is to assess as many companies as possible to see which one will give you the best rate.
-Enter your zip code below to see how much you can save.
+The best way to save on car insurance without a credit score is to compare auto insurance rates from a variety of companies to find the best rates.
+Enter your ZIP code below to get started.